JadyenNBT/Discord-Nitro-Codes-Generator/README.md

 # Nitro Gen

-This project is for educational purposes and read only.
+This project is for educational purposes only.

-#### Should not be used to exploit Discord or any related platform.
+<b>Should not be used to exploit Discord or any related platform. </b>

-Feel free to star 🌟 the repository if it helped
+Feel free to star 🌟 the repository.